akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Adequate would have to be enough.
 He was going to die.

 He tied his horse to a tree.
 The staghound lay down in the bracken, ears up, watching.
-Goosie waddled toward the chapel door and stopped, a small white sentinel.
+Goosie waddled towards the chapel door and stopped, a small white sentinel.
 Two horses stood nearby hitched to a covered cart.

 A horn sounded in the distance – faint, wavering.
 Not the alarm.
 Just a forester’s signal.